Establishing By-Trustee Areas

 To define the trustee areas, the District is undertaking a process, led by our public involvement team and a demographer to ensure our community is deeply involved in developing the maps, while also ensuring the district maps meet complex legal and regulatory criteria.

 In May, the District hosted Community Information Sessions to help introduce the By-Trustee Area Election Formation Process and share how the public can participate in creating these trustee areas.
-The official mapping process will begin AUGUST 18, with an anticipated completion timeline of MARCH of 2022.
+The official mapping process began AUGUST 18, with an anticipated completion timeline of MARCH of 2022.

 Please sign up to receive updates on this very important process and look for details on upcoming events under the Public Participation Opportunities section of this website.